yaydede/toolbox/docs/28-FactorAnalysis.md

 ## The p-value is 1.22e-202
 ```

 The first chunk provides the "uniqueness" (specific variance) for each variable, which range from 0 to 1 .
-The uniqueness, sometimes referred to as noise, corresponds to the proportion of variability, which can not be explained by a linear combination of the factors.
+The uniqueness explains the proportion of variability, which cannot be explained by a linear combination of the factors.
+That's why it's referred to as noise.
 This is the $\hat{\Psi}$ in the equation above.
-A high uniqueness for a variable indicates that the factors do not account well for its variance.
+A high uniqueness for a variable implies that the factors are not the main source of its variance.

-The next section reports the loadings ranging from $-1$ to $1.$ This is the $\hat{\mathbf{L}}$ in the equation (27.2) above.
-The loadings are the contribution of each original variable to the factor.
+The next section reports the loadings ranging from $-1$ to $1.$ This is the $\hat{\mathbf{L}}$ in the equation (31.2) above.
 Variables with a high loading are well explained by the factor.
-Notice there is no entry for certain variables since $R$ does not print loadings less than $0.1$.
+Note that R does not print loadings less than $0.1$.

 The communalities for the $i^{t h}$ variable are computed by taking the sum of the squared loadings for that variable.
 This is expressed below: